lswinny/doodle-duel-fe-2.0/README.md

 - FastAPI ML server exposed via ngrok (backend writes URL into .env)

 When you start the backend (see Backend README), the frontend connects automatically via Socket.IO.

+## About This Project

+This portfolio project was created as part of a Digital Skills Bootcamp in Software Development provided by [Northcoders](https://northcoders.com/)